CI-NYC/OUD-dynamic-dosing/README.md

 # dynamic-dose-increase-combined-data

-To use the code in this repository, create another folder/directory at the same level called `Data`, with the `druguseupctn94.csv` file in it.
+To use the code in this repository, create another folder/directory at the same level called `Data`, with the `druguse_06062021.xlsx` and `baselinectn94.csv` files in it.
 Also create an empty folder inside of `Data` called `Plots`.
 This will ensure that all the scripts run properly, and that your raw data file & subsequent data outputs don't get uploaded to GitHub.

 As you run the R scripts, your `Data` folder will get populated with new tables, in `.RData` format.